moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - HoYoPlay 🎮            💾 Full SD Card Support
 - Game Jolt Client 🎮    💾 Full SD Card Support
 - Minecraft Launcher 🎮

+## Chrome Bookmarks
+The scanner will pick these up automatically.
+But for Geforce Now only, change the name of the bookmark to your actual game name.
+Use "Ctrl + D".
+- Xbox Game Pass
+- GeForce Now
+- Amazon Luna

 To stop the NSLGameScanner.service, open up NSL and hit "Stop NSLGameScanner" it will then ask you if you want to restart it, click no, and that's it.